Udaykir02/GDP_Group-3/Payments.md

 *Payment methods*: Increasing the number of [payment modes](https://stripe.com/docs/payments/payment-methods/overview) you accept will help your company enhance checkout conversion and grow internationally.

+*SCA-Ready*: In order to comply with the Strong Customer Authentication law in Europe, the SDK automatically conducts native 3D Secure authentication when necessary.

+*Native User Interface*: On iOS and Android, we offer native panels and components for the safe collection of payment information.

+*PaymentSheet*: Learn how to incorporate our new pre-built payments user interface (UI) for mobile apps, PaymentSheet.
+PaymentSheet allows remembering and reusing payment methods and helps you accept cards, Apple Pay, Google Pay, and much more right out of the box.
+Currently, Card, Apple Pay, Google Pay, SEPA Debit, Bancontact, iDEAL, EPS, P24, Afterpay/Clearpay, Klarna, Giropay, Sofort, and ACH are the payment options that PaymentSheet accepts.

+*Recommended usage*: You must make use of the in-app purchase APIs provided by the app store if you're offering digital goods or services within your app (such as subscriptions, in-game currency, game levels, access to premium content, or full version unlocking).
+For additional information, view the policies from Google and Apple.
+You can use this SDK to process Stripe payments in all other scenarios.

 ## Installation